kissg1988/seafile-openwrt/README.md

 Known issues
 ------------

-* The fileserver daemon cannot accept file uploads, CORS is not working as expected (400 Bad request returned instead of 200 OK), this needs debugging
+* The fileserver daemon does not accept file uploads from Seahub because CORS is not working as expected (400 Bad request returned instead of 200 OK)
-* Building the packages with "make -j" sometimes fails - restarting the build or removing the "-j" switch solves the problem
+* Building the packages with "make -j" sometimes fails - restarting the build or removing the "-j" switch solves the problem (this is more like a phenomenon than an actual problem)
-* Seahub is pretty slow - some additional optimization possible, maybe?
+* Seahub is pretty slow - some additional optimization needed